Cairnarvon/uptime/doc/index.rst

    :synopsis: Cross-platform uptime library
 .. moduleauthor:: Koen Crolla <cairnarvon@gmail.com>

-This module provides a function that tells you how long your system has been up.
+This module provides a function—:func:`uptime.uptime`—that tells you how long your system has been up.
 This turns out to be surprisingly non-straightforward, but not impossible on any major platform.
 It tries to do this without creating any child processes, because parsing ``uptime(1)``'s output is cheating.

-It also exposes various platform-specific helper functions, which you probably won't need.
+It also exposes various platform-specific `helper functions`_, which you probably won't need.

 .. warning::